Ford F-Series (1953-1956)

-Starting in 1953, F-series trucks added "00" to the designations, thus the F-1 became the F-100.
-Engine choices were the same as last years: buyers could choose either the OHV 215-cid six-cylinder or the 106-hp 239-cid flathead V-8.
-Eight-cylinder trucks were adorned with a chrome V-8 emblem in the center of the grille, while six-cylinder trucks had a chrome three-pointed star.
+Starting in 1953, F-series trucks added "00" to the model designations; thus the F-1 became the F-100.
+Engine choices were the same as last years; buyers could choose either the OHV 215ci six-cylinder or the 239ci flathead V-8.
+Eight-cylinder trucks featured a chrome V-8 emblem in the center of the grille, while six-cylinder trucks had a chrome three-pointed star.

-Although most F100's left the factory with the column-shifted, all-synchromesh three-speed transmission, a three-speed manual with overdrive and a four-speed manual with low first gear were also available.
-Also offered was the Ford-O-Matic transmission, the first time in history a Ford truck was available with an automatic.
+Although most early Ford F100's left the factory with a column-shifted, all-synchromesh three-speed transmission, a three-speed manual with overdrive or a four-speed manual with low first gear were available.
+Also offered was the "Ford-O-Matic" option, the first time a Ford truck was available with automatic transmission.

 1954 Ford F100

 Updates for 1954 included a redesigned grille, new exterior paint colors, and minor trim changes.
-Aside from the standard 215-cid straight six, a higher-compression, 115-horsepower 223-cid six-cylinder was offered at extra-cost.
-But the biggest news was the availability of Ford's overhead valve V-8.
+Aside from the standard 215-cid straight six, a higher-compression, 115-horsepower 223ci six-cylinder was offered at extra-cost.
+But the biggest news was the availability of Ford's overhead-valve V-8.

 After 22 years in production, Ford's venerable flathead V-8 was gone.
-In its place was Ford's OHV V-8, already in use in Ford passenger cars.
-The Y-Block displaced the same 239 cubic inches as the flathead by way of its 3.50" bore by 3.10" stroke.
+In its place was a new OHV V-8, already in use in passenger cars.
+The Y-Block displaced the same 239 cubic-inches as the flathead by way of a 3.50" bore x 3.10" stroke.
 Power output was 130-horsepower, an increase of 15% over the flathead's 106-horsepower.
-Production total for the second-year, second-generation F-series pickup was 101,202.

 Although superior to the flathead in all areas, the early Ford Y-block's weak spot was lack of oil to the rocker shafts.
 This was due to the path the engine oil traveled: from the pump it went to the crankshaft bearings first, then to the camshaft bearings, then to the rocker shafts.
 By installing a remote copper line from the oil pressure port on the outside of the engine up to the rocker shafts, the situation was remedied.